-I’ve been following new technologies in the banking industry for many years, watching them disrupt long-established processes.
-Every new device linked to the internet represents another venue for customer interaction — and another potential headache for IT and security departments.
+We’ve been following new technologies in the banking industry for many years, watching them disrupt long-established processes.
+Predictably, every new device linked to the internet represents another venue for customer interaction — and another potential headache for IT and security departments.

-My innovation team at U.S. Bank has identified, and continues to pursue, the following areas as top innovation priorities:
+The digital innovation team at U.S. Bank has identified, and continues to pursue, the following areas as top priorities:

 Each of these areas varies in maturity, though all have the potential to shake up banking systems.
 Many already do, thanks to increased consumer adoption of smart devices for transactional management.

-These three alone give bankers immense potential with their customers — though only when implemented effectively within their current infrastructures.
+These three alone give businesses immense potential with their customers – though only when implemented effectively within their current infrastructures.

 Jim Marous, from The Financial Brand, said it best: open banking APIs offer potential “far beyond traditional banking, including all of the services a consumer may want in a digital world.”

-Banks have used APIs for years, though primarily through private networks or with formal third-party partners.
-The open banking trend could force banks to align with third parties that aren’t formal partners just a few years ago — specifically: financial technology startups.
-I’ve spoken about the complicated relationship between banks and these firms before, but the past few years have shown that persistence has paid off.
+Banks and businesses have used APIs for years, though primarily through private networks or with formal third-party partners.
+The open banking trend is causing banks to align with third parties that weren’t formal partners just a few years ago — specifically: financial technology startups.
+We’ve spoken about the complex, yet productive, relationships between banks and these firms before, but the past few years have shown that persistence has paid off.
 We now know that APIs enable better business – from customers, through the front to the back office, and higher-order economics.

 More specifically, banks and their customers can use APIs for everything from payment instructions, accounting system integration, to issuing rebate cards.
 Even the age-old system of check printing can receive a boost from open APIs.